JacobNLee/cs480Lee/PA7/README.md

 + will speed

 c will give a close top view
-v will give a fare top view
+v will give a far top view

 ESC : Will end the program
 ```